8 Holiday Season Hiring Trends to Prepare For!

 So with the hiring stall, is this your time to check out?
 Absolutely not!
 In fact, this lull period often provides recruiting and HR professionals with their one opportunity during the year to regroup and develop strategic hiring plans for the upcoming year.
 At Newton, as we enter the holiday season, here are some activities that we always make time to focus on:

-- a.
-What has been working and what hasn’t
+- What has been working and what hasn’t

-- b.
-Are there tools that we could be using to improve our recruiting workflows?
+- Are there tools that we could be using to improve our recruiting workflows?

-- a.
-What has been working and what hasn’t
+- What has been working and what hasn’t

 2. Recruiting Budgets Resetting